tnevolin/mm6-skill-emphasis-mod/Readme.md

 |Spear|+100|0|+50|2.2|
 |Mace|+100|0|+50|2.2|

-### Mace and staff special abilities
+### Mace special abilities

 Mace has a chance to paralize opponent.
 This ability is immediatelly available at normal skill rank.

 I've replaced stun to paralize because stun does not add to monster recovery in MM6 (= useless).
 Paralize is a stronger version of stun that has duration and is visual.

+* Chance to cause an effect = 3% on normal, 4% on expert, 5% on master.
+* Duration of an effect = 1 minute per skill level.

+**Skill master level 20 roughly keeps one enemy under effect all the time.**

+### Staff special abilities

 Staff adds to AC and all resistances.
 See multiplers in weapon bonuses table above.

 Staff has a chance to slow and feeblemind.
 These abilities are immediatelly available at normal skill rank.

-* Chance to cause an effect = 3% on normal, 4% on expert, 5% on master.
+* Chance to cause an effect = 6% on normal, 8% on expert, 10% on master.
 * Duration of an effect = 1 minute per skill level.

-**Skill master level 20 roughly keeps one enemy under effect all the time.**
+**Skill master level 10 roughly keeps one enemy under effect all the time.**

 ## Armor